flowroute/sms-proxy/README.md

 4. Deploy the service.

-## Deploy SMS Proxy
+## Deploy the microservice

-Deploying the service can be done by either building and running a Docker container as specified by the provided **Dockerfile**, or by running the application locally with Flask's built-in web server.
+Deploying the microservice can be done by either building and running a Docker container as specified by the provided **Dockerfile**, or by running the application locally with Flask's built-in web server.
 You can first run the application in test mode before running in production mode.

 >**Note:** During development DEBUG\_MODE should be set to `True` to use the auto-generated test database.
 Testing can be performed on this database, which drops data in the tables each time the test module is run.
 Once the development cycle is over, set DEBUG\_MODE to `False` in order to use the production database.
 Tests cannot be run when the production database is active.